 Although aldosterone normally enhances sodium reabsorption, other sodium-retaining factors (such as angiotensin II and norepinephrine) are able to compensate for the decreased availability of aldosterone .
 However, patients with primary adrenal insufficiency may have severe hypoaldosteronism, leading to salt wasting and possibly hypotension and adrenal crisis.
 (See "Clinical manifestations of adrenal insufficiency in adults".)

 Other causes of hyponatremia and hyperkalemia, as well as the evaluation of patients with hyponatremia or hyperkalemia, are discussed elsewhere.
-(See "Causes of hyponatremia" and "Causes and evaluation of hyperkalemia in adults" and "Evaluation of the patient with hyponatremia".)
+(See "Causes of hyponatremia in adults" and "Causes and evaluation of hyperkalemia in adults" and "Evaluation of adults with hyponatremia".)

 HYPONATREMIA AND HYPERKALEMIA

 Hyponatremia and hyperkalemia are the two major electrolyte abnormalities of primary adrenal insufficiency.
 Hyponatremia is mediated by increased release of antidiuretic hormone (ADH) which results in water retention and a reduction in the plasma sodium concentration [3,4].
 Both cortisol and aldosterone deficiency contribute to this problem: